 ICS and CSC

 Other members of CSconnected include core partners, the Institute for Compound Semiconductors (ICS, Cardiff University), the Compound Semiconductor Centre Ltd (CSC), the Compound Semiconductor Applications Catapult and the Centre for Integrative Semiconductor Materials (CISM, Swansea University).
-These are joined by business partners IQE plc, SPTS, Microsemi (Microchip), and Newport Wafer Fab.
+These are joined by business partners IQE plc, SPTS, Microchip, and Newport Wafer Fab.
 Together we complete the supply chain for brining new CS discoveries to market.
 The development of the CSconnected brings us closer to achieving our mission of “establishing the UK as the primary global CS research and manufacturing hub”

 CS Applications Catapult